 Exploratory testing in web UI testing assists in identifying hidden test cases as the UI might behave differently in different machines.
 A tester can leverage the automation while managing the testing challenges for running the cases on multiple data.
 Further, exploratory testing offers flexible and open opportunities for the testers.

 2. What is the difference between UI testing and GUI testing?

-UI testing takes into consideration the look, feel, and ease of use of an application, primarily to meet the customer's demands.
+Mobile user interface testing takes into consideration the look, feel, and ease of use of an application, primarily to meet the customer's demands.
 On the other hand, GUI testing is the process of allying up a software's functionalities against business requirements to evaluate if they were satisfied.

 3. What are broken UI elements?

 These refer to certain dysfunctional components like buttons, text fields, or links that do not function.
-The broken user elements are one of the commonest bugs found in UI testing, which can negatively impact a web app's functionality and crash an entire mobile or web app.
+The broken user elements are one of the commonest bugs found in mobile UI testing, which can negatively impact a web app's functionality and crash an entire mobile or web app.

 On the other hand, UX testing is a process of testing the various sides of the user experience to determine the most efficient way for a project and its elements to interact with the users.

 Deploy HeadSpin to empower DevOps and QA teams with test automation and data science insights.